andf-crl/docs/v22.1/cost-based-optimizer.md

 #### Small versus large table examples

-Suppose the [clusters settings](cluster-settings.html) `sql.stats.automatic_collection.fraction_stale_rows` and `sql.stats.automatic_collection.min_stale_rows` have the default values .2 and 500 as shown in the preceding table.
+Suppose the [clusters settings](cluster-settings.html) `[sql.stats.automatic_collection.fraction_stale_rows](cluster-settings.html#setting-sql-stats-automatic_collection-fraction_stale_rows)` and `[sql.stats.automatic_collection.min_stale_rows](cluster-settings.html#setting-sql-stats-automatic_collection-min_stale_rows)` have the default values .2 and 500 as shown in the preceding table.

 If a table has 100 rows and 20 became stale, a re-collection would not be triggered because, even though 20% of the rows are stale, they do not meet the 500 row minimum.

 On the other hand, if a table has 1,500,000,000 rows, 20% of that, or 300,000,000 rows, would have to become stale before auto statistics collection was triggered.
-With a table this large, you would have to lower `sql.stats.automatic_collection.fraction_stale_rows` significantly to allow for regular stats collections.
+With a table this large, you would have to lower `[sql.stats.automatic_collection.fraction_stale_rows](cluster-settings.html#setting-sql-stats-automatic_collection-fraction_stale_rows)` significantly to allow for regular stats collections.
 This can cause smaller tables to have stats collected much more frequently, because it is a global setting that affects automatic stats collection for all tables.

-In such cases we recommend that you use the [`sql_stats_automatic_collection_enabled` storage parameter](#enable-and-disable-automatic-statistics-collection-for-tables), which lets you configure auto statistics on a per-table basis.
+In such cases we recommend that you use the [`[sql.stats.automatic_collection.enabled](cluster-settings.html#setting-sql-stats-automatic_collection-enabled)` storage parameter](#enable-and-disable-automatic-statistics-collection-for-tables), which lets you configure auto statistics on a per-table basis.

 ### Enable and disable automatic statistics collection for clusters

 Automatic statistics collection is enabled by default.
 To disable automatic statistics collection, follow these steps:

-1. Set the `sql.stats.automatic_collection.enabled` cluster setting to `false`:
+1. Set the `[sql.stats.automatic_collection.enabled](cluster-settings.html#setting-sql-stats-automatic_collection-enabled)` cluster setting to `false`:

     {% include_cached copy-clipboard.html %}
     ~~~ sql
-    > SET CLUSTER SETTING sql.stats.automatic_collection.enabled = false;
+    > SET CLUSTER SETTING [sql.stats.automatic_collection.enabled](cluster-settings.html#setting-sql-stats-automatic_collection-enabled) = false;
     ~~~

 1. Use the [`SHOW STATISTICS`](show-statistics.html) statement to view automatically generated statistics.